NREL/H2Integrate/docs/user_guide/specifying_finance_parameters.md

 # Finance Parameters

 Finance parameters are primarily specified in the `plant_config` under the `finance_parameters` section.
-Some parameters from the `plant` section of the `plant_config` may also be used in finance calculations, these parameters are `plant_life`, `installation_time`, `analysis_start_year`, and `cost_year`.
+Some parameters from the `plant` section of the `plant_config` may also be used in finance calculations.
+These parameters are `plant_life`, `installation_time`, `analysis_start_year`, and `cost_year`.

-There are two methods for specifying other finance parameters:
+There are two approaches for specifying other finance parameters:
 - [Directly in finance parameters](finance:direct_opt)
 - [ProFAST parameters config](finance:pf_params_opt)

-Both methods require the following additional finance parameters to be specified:
+Both approaches require the following additional finance parameters to be specified:
 - `costing_generation_inflation` is used to adjust costs for each technology from the year provided under `discount_years` to the `cost_year` specified in the `plant_config` under the `plant` section.
 - `depreciation_method`: depreciation method to apply to capital items
 - `depreciation_period`: depreciation period (in years) for capital items (except electrolyzer, if used)